yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 #### Closest Dictionary String

-What about the performance of the data-structure for finding the closest strings in the dictionary?
+What about the performance of the data structure for finding the closest strings in the dictionary?

 For this experiment I used a dictionary with 194,000 English words (from [here](http://www.gwicks.net/dictionaries.htm)).
 I built the index, and performed 100 closest-word lookups (this was so slow, with such a huge dict, that I only had patience to run 100 iterations).
 For the target strings, I used random strings of uniform random length between 3 and 10.